Skip To Main Content

 Eligible domestic freshmen or domestic transfer applicants who demonstrate financial hardship but who may not qualify for an application fee waiver can submit an application fee deferral request to defer the application fee to be paid at a later date.

 Please note: a submission does not guarantee that your application fee will be deferred.
 Supporting documents should be submitted with deferral request.
-UTSA’s Office of Undergraduate Admission will review your request to determine eligibility.
+UT San Antonio’s Office of Undergraduate Admission will review your request to determine eligibility.
 If your fee deferral request is denied, you will be required to pay the application fee in order to complete your application.

 International, Readmits, Special Undergraduate, and graduate applicants are not eligible for application fee deferral.